dustinpfister/hexo_sitesource/source/_posts/blog-sitemaps.md

 ### lastmod

 Think about how you would design a crawler if you where to take the time to make one, yes this value is important.
 In my example I used the yyyy-mm-dd (2017-04-28) format, but you can use any format supported by [ISO 8601](https://www.w3.org/TR/NOTE-datetime).
-I don't feel compelled to go so far as to set the time, but it can be following the format of YYYY-MM-DDThh:mmTZD (2017-04-28T11:42:00.000Z).
+To set the time it can be done following the format of YYYY-MM-DDThh:mmTZD (2017-04-28T11:42:00.000Z).

 ## priority